 They were so successful that in 1940 Harry received a letter from their contact at Harrods: ‘I personally had the pleasure yesterday of selling Her Majesty the Queen one of your models for her personal use.’
 While celebrating her eighteenth birthday in April 1944 Princess Elizabeth, the current Queen, was filmed listening to a news item about herself on a Roberts portable.

 In 1941 the company had left Fitzrovia because it was considered dangerous.
 Quite rightly — the Rathbone Place premises were bombed towards the end of that year.
 After the war, the site was redeveloped as the Post Office sorting office, and it’s now occupied by Rathbone Square.
 Happily by the time their old home was destroyed Roberts Radios were safely installed in a former Thames-side boathouse in East Molesey, Surrey.
-Today their radios are still being manufactured in a purpose-built factory in nearby Chertsey.
+Today Roberts’ headquarters is still based in nearby Chertsey.

 In the 1980s Roberts were struggling, on account of the competition from Japan.
 Then in 1989 one of their radios appeared in a Martini advert, and soon the company was inundated with enquiries.
 The result was the Roberts Revival model, beautifully nostalgic and now made in nine delicious colours.
 With DAB, WIFI and streaming, naturally.